3dperceptionlab/tfg_mbenavent/README.md

 The `MIT_INDOOR` folder contains the annotations and code for fine-tuning and running VGG16 architecure for scene recognition.

 The [`Pipeline`](Pipeline) folder contains the YOLO architecture and the action estimation architecture, further details are provided when accessing the folder.

+## Docker

+A docker image and launch script is provided to run this architecture.

 ## Citations